- Student Life

 As of spring 2009, because of some changes in the Department of Homeland Security guidelines, NWIC’s administrative management has re-evaluated our college’s guidelines for international applicants.
 The information below is what has most recently been made available to staff and personnel.

-Northwest Indian College will not be able to become a SEVP approved school and cannot accept other non-immigrant students for regular admission.
+Northwest Indian College is not a SEVP approved school and cannot accept other non-immigrant students for regular admission.
 Therefore, (such) students can take courses with us for the purposes of recreation or courses of a non-vocational nature, and if they are B-visa students.